- Date12 Mar 2023

 - Recommended

-The Newport To Avalon Swim (& Surf Swim) event hosts two previously separate swims in one awesome day of ocean swimming on Sydney's Northern Beaches.
+The Avalon Beach Surf Swims event hosts two previously separate swims in one awesome day of ocean swimming on Sydney's Northern Beaches.

 There's a 1.2km 'family' swim around the buoys off Avalon Beach and the pinnacle event, the 'Around The Bends' Newport to Avalon Beach 2.5km point-to-point journey swim.